Why sometimes a payday loan might be the only choice.

 Of the total 506 applicants to a bad credit payday lender, excluding the 429 that received only Centrelink payments, 30 were working part-time or casually and 41 were working full-time.

-Personal loans from banks are also generally for amounts above $5,000 – a lot higher than many payday borrowers need or can afford.
+Personal loans from banks are also generally for amounts above $5,000.
+This is a lot higher than many payday borrowers need or can afford.
 Borrowers can consider overdrafts and lines of credit, but again, eligibility criteria need to be met.

 “Why don’t you save?”

 A browse through Whirlpool forums will see "saving" suggested to those considering payday loans over and over again.
-While saving may be an option for some of these borrowers, more often than not the same reasoning is thrown back – saving is too difficult in their financial position, or the reason they need the loan is too urgent to save up for it.
+While saving may be an option for some borrowers, more often than not the same reasoning is thrown back – saving is too difficult in their financial position.
+Or, the reason they need the loan is too urgent to save up for it.

 The majority of the 511 applications to a bad credit lender were to pay for bills and personal purchases.
 Applications mentioned rent, car registration, medical expenses and money for funeral costs.
 Out of the applicants, 37 answered "yes" to being in financial hardship or to being currently bankrupt.
 Almost half, 220 or 43%, said they had a liability such as a credit card or personal loan they were paying off.